-(2A) Subsection (2) does not apply in respect of so much of the amount received or accrued in respect of the disposal of an equity share contemplated in that subsection as does not exceed the expenditure allowed in respect of that share in terms of section 12J(2).
+(2A) Subsection (2) does not apply in respect of so much of the amount received or accrued in respect of the disposal of an equity share contemplated in that subsection, other than an equity share held for longer than five years, as does not exceed the expenditure allowed in respect of that share in terms of section 12J(2).

-Section 12J(2)
+Section 12J(2) and (9)

-(2) Subject to subsections (3), (3A) and (4), there must be allowed as a deduction from the income of a taxpayer expenditure actually incurred by that taxpayer in acquiring any venture capital share issued to that taxpayer by a venture capital company.
+- (2) Subject to subsections (3), (3A) and (4), there must be allowed as a deduction from the income of a taxpayer expenditure actually incurred by that taxpayer in acquiring any venture capital share issued to that taxpayer by a venture capital company. - (9) Notwithstanding section 8(4), no amount shall be recovered or recouped in respect of the disposal of a venture capital share or in respect of a return of capital if that share has been held by the taxpayer for a period longer than five years.

 The deduction under section 12J(2) read with section 12J(3), (3A) and (4) covers only the acquisition of newly issued shares, in other words the deduction does not apply to secondary trading in VCC shares.
-No deduction will be granted under section 12J for VCC shares acquired after 30 June 2021.
-13
+No deduction will be granted under section 12J for VCC shares acquired after 30 June 2021.9